 The following factors may help you choose the MCU you want to work upon.

 - Cost – A cheap MCU is always preferred.
-PIC microcontrollers are comparatively cheaper than AVR microcontrollers.
+AVRs are available pretty cheap these days.

 - RISC / CISC – There are two different categories of architecture.
 Let’s talk in layman’s terms.
 In Reduced Intruction Chip Set (RISC) architecture, less amount of instructions will result in more output, whereas in Complex Instruction Chip Set (CISC) architecture, more amount of instructions will result in less output.
 In other words, to do a particular job, RISC requires lesser number of instructions than CISC.
 AVR, PIC, etc are based on RISC architecture whereas Intel 8051, Motorola 68000, etc are based on CISC architecture.